openhab/openhab-addons/bundles/org.openhab.binding.broadlink/README.md

 ## Map File

 The Broadlink RM family of devices can transmit IR codes.
+The pro models add RF codes.
-The map file contains a list of IR command codes to send via the device.
+The map file contains a list of IR/RF command codes to send via the device.
 The file uses the [Java Properties File format](https://en.wikipedia.org/wiki/.properties) and is stored in the `<OPENHAB_CONF>/transform` folder.
-By default, the file name is `broadlink.map` but can be changed using the `mapFile` setting.
+By default, the file name is `broadlink.map` for the IR codes, but can be changed using the `mapFile` setting.
+In similar fashion, the RM pro models store the codes in the `broadlinkrf.map` file.

 Here is a map file example: